winglang/docsite/blog/2023-02-02-good-cognitive-friction.md

 ## Why `let var`?

-We originally [considered](https://github.com/winglang/wing/pull/1180) using `var` instead of `let var`, but we realized this is making it too easy to folks to for the wrong thing.
+We originally [considered](https://github.com/winglang/wing/pull/1180) using `var` instead of `let var`, but we realized this is making it too easy to do the wrong thing.
 Entire code bases will be written with just `var` and mountains of linters will be written to protect you from shooting yourself in the foot.

 Going back to this concept of "good cognitive friction".
 If you need to type a few more characters in order to make a variable reassignable (`let var` versus `let`), you will likely just use `let` most